Long Island Rail Road: Electric fleet

-The LIRR's electric fleet consists of 836 M7, 170 M3, and several hundred M9 electric multiple unit cars in married pairs, meaning each car needs the other one to operate, with each car containing its own engineer's cab.
+The LIRR's electric fleet consists of 836 M7, 170 M3, and 202 M9 electric multiple unit cars in married pairs, meaning each car needs the other one to operate, with each car containing its own engineer's cab.
 The trainsets typically range from 6 to 12 cars long.

 In September 2013, MTA announced that the LIRR would procure new M9 railcars from Kawasaki.
 A 2014 MTA forecast indicated that the LIRR would need 416 M9 railcars; 180 to replace the outdated M3 railcars and an additional 236 railcars for the additional passengers expected once the East Side Access project is complete.
 The first M9s entered revenue service on September 11, 2019.

+On June 23, 2025, the MTA awarded the M9A contract to Alstom.
+160 of the 316 cars being built will run on the LIRR.